halzade/exponential-idle-lemmas/README.md

 # Exponential Idle Lemma Solver

-## Simple java classes to find perfect partial solutions for Lemmas 5, 6
+## Simple java classes to find partial solutions for Lemma 5, 6 and 7
-and Lemma 7

 ## Application use